 If you’ve been searching for the BEST gluten-free chocolate chip cookie recipe – look no further!
-I’ve been eating 100% gluten-free for almost 6 years now and have finally found THE chocolate chip cookie recipe of my dreams.
+I’ve been eating 100% gluten-free for almost 10 years now and THIS is the chocolate chip cookie recipe of my dreams.

 I’ve tweaked this recipe and tested it many times over the years and this recipe is the ultimate best.
 No more tweaking or re-testing needed.